DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 })
 ```

-In `post.component.html` we tie a container element for the HTML we wish to animate to the trigger name prefixed with '@' and wrapped in square brackets.
+In `post.component.html` I tie a container element for the HTML we wish to animate to the trigger name prefixed with '@' and wrapped in square brackets.
 Then, you can bind the trigger to a template expression using standard Angular property binding syntax.
 In our example we tie it to a property called `addPostOpen` which is defined in `post.component.ts` as follows:

 ```typescript
   addPostOpen = 'out';
 ```

 And so, you can see that the default is our 'out' state where you remember `maxHeight` is zero and so it is hidden.
-All we have to do to activate our animation is set the `addPostOpen` property to `in`!
+All we have to do to activate our animation to show the add-post template, is set the `addPostOpen` property to 'in'!
 I simply created a button a user can click to add a post and then set the `addPostOpen` property to 'in' which animated the showing of my `app-add-post` component's template.

 ```html
   <div [@slideDownAnimation]="addPostOpen">